newatoms/guides/how-to-pitch/readme.md

 You can instill trust with your pitch if you try to use the follwing points while pitcing.
 Dont force it and dont take it to heavy.

-* **Be integer:** Are you really trying to achieve these goals or do you have alternative motives?"
+* **Be integer** Are you really trying to achieve these goals or do you have alternative motives?"
 Easiest one: be honest.
 Don't try to be more than you are and most of all: don't be an ass.
 * **Be passionate:** Are you enthusiastic enough to go beyond the obvious?
 * **Be Experienced:** Are you capable of achieving your set goals?
 This can be as simple as dropping a line that suggests that you did this before.
 * **Be Knowledgable:** Do you understand what you are talking about?
 This can be done by clearly and simply explaining complicated factors of your pitch.
 * **Be Skilled:** Are you capable of achieving the promise, or can you hire the right people?
-* **Show Leader ship:** Are you capable of creating and maintaining a team?
+* **Show Leadership:** Are you capable of creating and maintaining a team?
 This is mostly done with the way you talk and your posture.
 Can you demand and maintain their attention.
 * **Show Commitment:** Are you reliable to continue even if things are not going as pleased?
 This sounds like simply showing enthusiasm, but this is more about making clear that you have no trouble going for the long haul.
 * **Show Vision:** Are you capable to look beyond the obvious?
 If you solution/pitch is original enough you got this covered.
 * **Be Realistic:** Are you realistic or are you just spewing numbers to convince me?